-Upon detecting this incident, we moved quickly to initiate a response, which included conducting an investigation with the assistance of third-party forensic specialists and confirming the security of our email environment.
-We have reviewed and altered our tools, policies, and procedures relating to the security of our systems and servers, as well as our information life cycle management.
+Upon detecting this incident, we moved quickly to initiate a response, which included conducting an investigation with the assistance of IT specialists and confirming the security of our network environment.
+We have also reviewed and altered our policies, procedures, and network security software relating to the security of our systems and servers, and have altered how we store and manage data.

-We value the safety of your personal information, and are therefore offering free credit monitoring and identity theft protection services through IDX, a leading identity protection technology company.
-IDX's services include: at least <<membership offering length>> of credit monitoring and fully managed ID theft recovery services.
+We value the safety of your personal information and are therefore offering free credit monitoring and identity theft protection services through IDX, a leading identity protection technology company.
+IDX's services include: <<membership offering length>>> of credit monitoring and fully managed ID theft recovery services.
 With this protection, IDX will help you resolve issues if your identity is compromised.